Select Page

 **Winner of the IPPY Silver Medal for Romance 2023**

-An old flame ignites new sparks in this small-town second-chance romantic comedy.
+An old flame ignites new sparks in this sweet rom com that’s equal parts heartwarming and hilarious.

 Fiona wants to hit the reset button on her life—big time.
 With a disastrous break-up behind her and an art career that’s in a tailspin, she’ll try anything to get inspired again.
-So when she’s called back to her hometown to help her aunt recover from surgery, she thinks it’s the perfect way to recharge and make a plan to course-correct.
-Because small towns mean solitude, right?
+When she’s called back to her hometown to help her aunt recover from surgery, she thinks it’s the perfect way to recharge and make a plan to course-correct.
+Because small towns mean peace and quiet, right?

-There’s just one problem.
-This small town is also home to Alex Fox.
-Sure, he’s gorgeous and charming and makes a room ten degrees hotter just by walking into it.
-But eight years ago, he busted Fiona’s heart into a million pieces—and when she bumps into him now, he has the nerve to act like it never happened.
+Wrong.
+This town is also home to gorgeous, charming Alex Fox.
+Eight years ago, he busted Fiona’s heart into a million pieces—and when she bumps into him now, he has the nerve to act like it never happened.
+And the worst part?
+He’s living right next door—being a good neighbor, a darling of the community, and entirely too irresistible.

-Determined to win her back, Alex offers her a job too intriguing for her to pass up—one that he hopes will show her she belongs here…with him.
-The more time they spend together, the more the sparks fly—and Fiona finds herself falling hard for the one man she never wanted to see again.
+When Alex offers her a job too intriguing for her to pass up, she can’t help but wonder: why is he so determined to help her get her career back on track?
+And why does being close to him set her on fire?
+The more time they spend together, the more the sparks fly—and Fiona’s falling hard for the one man she thought she never wanted to see again.

 The Almost Lovebirds has everything I want in a novel, which is why I tore through it in less than 24 hours.
 I’ll read anything Lucy Day writes.” —Camille Pagán, bestselling author of Good for You